material-components/material-components-android/docs/components/Card.md

 #### Implementing card theming

-Using theme attributes and a style in `res/values/styles.xml` (themes all cards and affects other components):
+Use theme attributes and a style in `res/values/styles.xml` to apply the theme to all cards.
+This will affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">